Hoh Rainforest

 Kalaloch Big Cedar

-With the abundance of rain and constant mist generated by proximity to the Pacific Ocean, several western red cedar trees in the Park’s western end reach record sizes.
+With the abundance of rain and constant mist generated by proximity to the Pacific Ocean, several western red cedar trees in the park’s western end reach record sizes.
 One famous, ancient tree clearly illustrates this phenomenon.

 The Duncan Cedar & Grove